Culture Everyone - A cultural strategy for Adur & Worthing Councils

 Through the Strategy's accompanying Action Plan, we are keen to investigate potential sites and sources of external funding for the creation of a cultural business hub.

-We need to carry out further research with the cultural sector in order to take this forward and the questionnaire here is intended to ascertain more specific requirements of cultural business and results will be used as an evidence base for funding bids.
+We carried out further research with the cultural sector in order to take this forward and a questionnaire was used to ascertain more specific requirements of cultural business and results will be used as an evidence base for funding bids.

 The consultation officer deals with: